WHAT WE PROVIDE:

 UpStart defines a project or organization or business as successful if it is sustainably delivering innovative, high quality Jewish experiences to significant numbers of people and the work is being adapted broadly within the North American Jewish community (and beyond if relevant) through modeling, training or direct service delivery.

 Our evaluation process:

 UpStarters are currently eligible for participation of up to 3 years.
 At the beginning of each year, the UpStart team conducts an organizational assessment with each UpStarter and identifies goals and benchmarks for the year.
-After 6 months and then annually, each UpStarter conducts a self-assessment regarding goals and progress and participates in a review with the UpStart CEO.
+After 6 months and then annually, each UpStarter conducts a self-assessment regarding goals and progress and participates in a review with the UpStart Accelerator Director.
 At each of these milestones, the nature and quality of the fit between the UpStarter and the UpStart program is reviewed.